Steven

 current voltage capable of recharging a cell phone battery or

-other small electronic device, according to a report appearing in
+other small electronic device, according to a report appearing

-the journal Applied Physics Letters in December 2013.
+in the journal Applied Physics Letters in December 2013.

-It operates on a similar principle to solar panels, which convert
+It operates on a similar principle to solar panels, which

-harvester could be tuned to harvest the signal from other energy
+energy harvester could be tuned to harvest the signal from other

-signals, the researchers say.
+Wi-Fi signals, the researchers say.

 The key to the power harvester lies in its application of